 Clinics and Practical Skills

 Legal Practica & Externships: Legal practica are an excellent way to gain valuable real-world legal experience while attending law school.
-Students in a practicum earn 4 hours of academic credit in exchange for work at a local placement for approximately 8-10 hours per week and attendance in a weekly class.
+Students in a practicum earn academic credit in exchange for work at a local placement and attendance in a weekly class.
 The practica all involve pre-arranged, carefully selected placements that optimize student learning and experience.
 Students are supervised by the attorneys at the placement and all of the placements are overseen by adjunct professors who coordinate the placements and teach the weekly classes and who are themselves deeply immersed in environmental practice in Portland.

 Earthrise Law Center: Founded in 1996, Earthrise Law Center is the environmental legal clinic at Lewis & Clark Law School.
 Earthrise Law Center is a team of impassioned attorneys and staff working to achieve targeted environmental improvement while teaching the next generation of advocates to do the same.